mahdi-mey/image-slider/README.md

 * Responsive Design: The image slider is responsive and can adapt to different screen sizes.
 * Navigation Controls: The image slider has forward and backward controls.

+## Contributing
+Pull requests are welcomed.
+For major changes, please open an issue first to discuss what you would like to change.

 [View Demo](https://mahdi-mey.github.io/image-slider/)